AnudSharma/recipe-Shopping-List-App/README.md

 # MyRecipeShopping

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.
+The project is an ongoing learning process of a basic Angular application utlizing components, depndency injection, custom services, child routing...

 ## Development server